kallistoteles/fuzzy_navigation/README.md

 This is not something I uniquely created (what is?) or some crazy new stuff, but it changed how I fundamently move around in the terminal.
 And I use it extensively, so I hope you can take it and make it your own.

-( check out all the cool [examples in the fzf wiki.](https://github.com/junegunn/fzf/wiki/examples) )

 ## Concept
 Instead of tabbing your way to a file, catalog or program - find it super quick as a part of your command execution.